captainbluebear/geol0069-assignment4/README.md

 For more detailed explanations on each of these steps, as well as the code, refer to the contents of `Unsupervised_Learning_Methods_Assignment4.ipynb`.
 ## Getting Started
 The notebook runs linearly, with steps depending on their predecessors.
-No modifications should be required from the user's end once this project is downloaded, as all materials are included.
-Step by step explanations can be found within the notebook.
+One modification will be required from the user's end once this project is downloaded; they must specify the file path to where they have downloaded this project.

+**For this notebook to work properly, do not modify the structure of this project!**

+Step by step explanations behind each step can be found within the notebook.
 ## Usage
 For clarity, the images required for the assignment are shown here.
 They can be retrieved by running through the notebook.
 ### Images from GMM Classification